MasbaIUBAT/BOTO3/README.md

 ## Identifying Stale EBS Snapshots

-In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.
+ we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.

 ### Description: